oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-first-pipeline.md

   ![](images/build-pipeline-build-history-list-all-builds.png)

 Admittedly at the moment you probably only have a single build, named something like `BuildStorefront-20211101-21-37` If it's not obvious `BuildStorefront` is the build pipeline name, the `20211101` references the date of the build in YYMMDD format and the `21-37` references the time of the build though I personally find looking at the **Timestamp** column to be easier.
-Also note that the **Triggerd by** column only contains `-`  this indicates a build process you started manually, it's possible (as we shall see later) to automatically trigger a build pipeline based on a git commit, in that case the **Build Runs** column will include the name of the trigger and the **Triggerd by** will contain the OCID of the trigger (the OCID is unique, wheras a name could be re-used, so this makes traceability easier).
+Also note that the **Triggerd by** column only contains `-`  this indicates a build process you started manually, it's possible (as we shall see later) to automatically trigger a build pipeline based on a git commit, in that case the **Build Runs** column will include the name of the trigger and the **Triggerd by** will contain the OCID of the trigger (the OCID is unique, whereas a name could be re-used, so this makes traceability easier).

 Hopefully, unless there was an error in the `build_spec.yaml` file the build will complete, either using the log viewer or if you prefer by downloading to your own machine and opening it there let's have a look at the build log output.